 ChiaoGoo Knitting Needles

 Chiaogoo is a favorite brand of metal fixed circular knitting needles.
 They have a fantastic range.
-I’ve knitted socks using the magic loop method and a shawl using these needles.
+I’ve knitted socks (see this post on my Instagram account) using the magic loop method and a wool shawl using these needles.

 They are lightweight, the no memory cable is excellent, and with a smooth surface.
 The tips are sharp but not super pointy.
 These stainless steel knitting tip circulars have a red nylon cord with a smooth join between the tip and cable.